-To define value, you are going to need to account for each type of competitor relevant to your market.
+To define value, you will need to account for each type of competitor relevant to your market.
 For markets where solutions like yours have become the industry’s process of record, you may get away with focusing on direct competitors only.
-In markets where there has been a broad acceptance that the problem must be solved but viable alternatives exist, you must also consider indirect competitors.
+In markets where there has been a broad acceptance that the problem must be solved, but viable alternatives exist, you must also consider indirect competitors.
 And last, for target markets where the problem exists but solving it is not a given, you must consider the decision-not-to-buy competitor.
 No matter what form your competitors take, you need to develop a detailed understanding of their performance against the key value drivers for your target market.

 Determine Buying Decision Drivers

-Armed with a deep understanding of how the customer profits from equipment like yours, and your customer’s next best alternative for doing so, you can determine which factors in the comprehensive value expression drive the buying decision.
+Armed with a deep understanding of how the customer profits from equipment like yours and your customer’s next best alternative for doing so, you can determine which factors in the comprehensive value expression drive the buying decision.
 Namely, the value drivers that are both

 - Critical to your customers’ profitability and